fearangit/fearangit.github.io/owncloud_qs_s5.md

 When it connects, it opens to your Files page.

 ![iOS Files List](./ios-files-list.png)

+### Desktop Client
+For information on the Desktop Client, go to the [ownCloud Desktop Client Manual](https://doc.owncloud.org/desktop/2.5/).
+This has details on new features, how to install and use the client, and advanced features.
+It even describes how to build the client from its source code.

+### Android App
+For information on the Android app, go to [Using the ownCloud Android App](https://doc.owncloud.org/android/).
+This describes how to install and upgrade the app, connect to the ownCloud server, manage user accounts, and many other topics.

 ----
 [Welcome](index.html) - [System Requirements](owncloud_qs_s1.html) - [Installation](owncloud_qs_s2.html) - [Configuration](owncloud_qs_s3.html) - [Common Tasks](owncloud_qs_s4.html) - Connecting Clients